michaelknigge/pcldumper/README.md

 [Apache Commons-IO](http://commons.apache.org/proper/commons-io/) is required in any case.
 If pcldumper is used as a command line tool then [Apache Commons-CLI](http://commons.apache.org/proper/commons-cli/) is also required.

 # Usage (command line tool)
 For your convenience pcldumper comes in two flavours - as a regular JAR and as a single runnable JAR (called a "fat JAR") that contains all required dependencies.
-This runnable JAR very handy if pcldumper is used as a command line tool because you do not have to specify the Java CLASSPATH with all the required dependencies yourself.
+This runnable JAR is very handy if pcldumper is used as a command line tool because you do not have to specify the Java CLASSPATH with all the required dependencies yourself.

 Just invoke the pcldumper from a command line without any additional parameter to get a list of all available options: